Ph.D. in French (sequential)

 FRENCH GRADUATE STUDENT ASSOCIATION

 All registered students in the department are members of the French Graduate Student Association.
 The FGSA devises its own by-laws and elects its own officers.
 The FGSA provides the channel through which students are able to express opinions, register complaints, and offer suggestions to the faculty.
 Students are urged to participate actively in its functions and to acquaint themselves with its officers.
 The FGSA provides a Buddy-System to help new students familiarize themselves with the Department, the University and New York City.
 With the participation of faculty, FGSA offers professionalism workshops, which address the MLA Job Search, the Art of Writing Abstracts, and Publishing.
 New suggestions are always welcome for these workshops.
 The FGSA organizes an annual Graduate Student Conference on French Literature.
 All students are invited to submit abstracts.
-The FGSA plans social functions such as the annual Christmas and Chanukah Dinner and Dance Party.
-The FGSA representatives can be reached by emailing: email@example.com.
+The FGSA plans social functions such as the annual Holiday Party.
+The FGSA representatives can be reached by emailing: firstname.lastname@example.org.

 RESOURCES FOR RESEARCH AT COLUMBIA

 Many resources are available to graduate students to help in research, teaching, and professional development skills.
 The Graduate School of Arts and Sciences (GSAS) Teaching Center offers orientations and workshops regularly on fellowship applications, grant proposals, and teaching portfolios.